harshitmalviya292-glitch/sql-practice/README.md

 # SQL Practice

-This repository contains my SQL and MySQL practice work as part of my BCA journey.
+This repository contains my SQL and MySQL practice work as part of my BCA journey from Amity unversity online

 ## Topics Covered
 - Database Creation